-1.3.2 Kaldor's stylized facts Surprisingly, in spite of the Kuznets facts, the evolution at the aggregate level in developed countries is by many economists seen as roughly described by what is called Kaldor's "stylized facts" (after the Hungarian-British economist Nicholas Kaldor, 1908-1986, see, e.g., Kaldor 1957, 1961)2:
+1.3.2 Kaldor's stylized facts Surprisingly, in spite of the Kuznets facts, the evolution at the aggregate level in developed countries is by many economists seen as roughly described by what is called Kaldor's "stylized facts" (after the Hungarian-British economist Nicholas Kaldor, 1908-1986, see, e.g., Kaldor 1957, 1961)3: 1.
+Real output per man-hour grows at a more or less constant rate over fairly long periods of time.
+(Of course, there are short-run fluctuations superposed around this trend.)
+2. The stock of physical capital per man-hour grows at a more or less constant rate over fairly long periods of time.
+3. The ratio of output to capital shows no systematic trend.

-- 1. Real output per man-hour grows at a more or less constant rate over fairly long periods of time.
-(Of course, there are short-run fluctuations superposed around this trend.) - 2.
-The stock of physical capital per man-hour grows at a more or less constant rate over fairly long periods of time. - 3.
-The ratio of output to capital shows no systematic trend. - 4.
-The rate of return to capital shows no systematic trend. - 5.
-The income shares of labor and capital (in the national accounting sense, i.e., including land and other natural resources), respectively, are nearly constant. - 6.
-The growth rate of output per man-hour differs substantially across countries.
+4. The rate of return to capital shows no systematic trend.

+5. The income shares of labor and capital (in the national accounting sense, i.e., including land and other natural resources), respectively, are nearly constant.
+6. The growth rate of output per man-hour differs substantially across countries.

 These claimed regularities do certainly not fit all developed countries equally well.
 Although Solow's growth model (Solow, 1956) can be seen as the first successful attempt at building a model consistent with Kaldor's "stylized facts", Solow once remarked about them: "There is no doubt that they are stylized, though it is possible to question whether they are facts" (Solow, 1970).
-But the Kaldor "facts" do at least seem to fit the US and UK quite well, see, e.g., Attfield and Temple (2010).
-The sixth Kaldor fact is, of course, well documented empirically (a nice summary is contained in Pritchett, 1997).
-Kaldor also proposed hypotheses about the links between growth in the different sectors (see, e.g., Kaldor 1967): - a.
+Yet, for instance a relatively recent study by Attfield and Temple (2010) of US and UK data since the Second World War is not unfavorable to Kaldor's "facts".
+The sixth Kaldor fact is, of course, generally accepted as a well documented observation (a nice summary is contained in Pritchett, 1997).
+Kaldor also proposed hypotheses about the links between growth in the different sectors (see, e.g., Kaldor 1967): a.
 Productivity growth in the manufacturing and construction sectors is enhanced by output growth in these sectors (this is also known as Verdoorn's Law).
-Increasing returns to scale and learning by doing are the main factors behind this. - b.
+Increasing returns to scale and learning by doing are the main factors behind this. b.
 Productivity growth in agriculture and services is enhanced by output growth in the manufacturing and construction sectors.
+3Kaldor presented his six regularities as "a stylised view of the facts".

 1.4 Concepts of income convergence The two most popular across-country income convergence concepts are " β convergence" and " σ convergence".
-2Kaldor presented his six regularities as "a stylised view of the facts".

 1.4.1 β convergence vs. σ convergence Definition 1 We say that β convergence occurs for a given selection of countries if there is a tendency for the poor (those with low income per capita or low output per worker) to subsequently grow faster than the rich.
 By "grow faster" is meant that the growth rate of per capita income (or per worker output) is systematically higher.
 In many contexts, a more appropriate convergence concept is the following: